About a-team Marketing Services

 Subscribe to our newsletter

-London-based Hexaware is an artificial intelligence-led software designer that has been solving the data challenges for financial institutions and other regulated industries for more than 30 years.
-Data Management Insight spoke to director of operations Param Iyer about the pain points Hexaware seeks to solve.
+Hexaware is a global digital and technology services company, with UK offices in London and Birmingham.
+It has been solving data challenges for financial institutions and other regulated industries for more than 30 years.
+Data Management Insight spoke to Parameshwaran (Param) Iyer, regional head – UK & Ireland, Hexaware Technologies, about the pain points Hexaware seeks to solve.

 Date Management Insight: Hello Param.
 When was Hexaware created and how does it serve financial institutions?